Owning a Restaurant Hero Image 1

 Now, we're able to spend so much quality time with our kids and involve them in the different aspects of the restaurant business.

-So, we may have lost that time with our kids in the first two years, but that’s what it took to build freedom that we get to enjoy and spend a whole lot of time with them now.
-Also, it’s great to tell stories to them and have them live what it takes to build anything that lasts.
+So, we may have lost that time with our kids in the first two years, but that’s what it took to build the freedom that we have with them now.
+Also, it’s great to have these stories to tell, so that our kids can learn about the role of hard work in making a dream come alive.

-Hard work combined with smart work pays off.
+The moral of the story: hard work combined with a smart approach pays off.

 The Pros of Owning a Restaurant